Small Group Guided Rail Tours

 Travelling back in time on the vintage Jacobite Express steam train onward to Mallaig, there is added movie stardust on the atmospheric puffer that bears wizards across the iconic Glenfinnan Viaduct to Hogwarts in the Harry Potter films, while also passing through the natural ‘sets’ for Highlander and Local Hero.

-But there are secret rail gems too, like the Kyle Line linking Skye to the Highland ‘capital’ Inverness – a shoreline-hugging Victorian engineering triumph where you can scan for eagles and seals from your carriage seat!
+But there are secret rail gems too, like the Kyle Line linking the Highland ‘capital’ Inverness to Scotland’s West Coast- a shoreline-hugging Victorian engineering triumph where you can scan for eagles and seals from your carriage seat!
+On our Castles, Gardens, Skye and Glencoe tour, you will venture beyond the end of the train line to enjoy an exclusive tour and lunch at Attadale Gardens – known as ‘the painter’s garden’ – in the company of the owner, to discover magnificent scents and colours in one of Scotland’s most remote locations.

 The Far North Line, meanwhile, is the railroad less travelled on our North Highlands & Orkney tour, sweeping from Inverness to Caithness past salmon rivers, unspoilt coast and gentle hills in the undiscovered Flow Country.